Baton Rouge: The Red Stick

 Besides the State Capitol, many visitors to the area enjoy the LSU Rural Life Museum, the Shaw Center for the Arts, the Old State Capitol and its Louisiana State Museum.

-Other popular tourist spots in Baton Rouge include the LSU Museum of Art, the USS Kidd & Veterans Memorial on the banks of the Mississippi River downtown, and the Louisiana Arts & Science Museum.
+Other popular tourist spots in Baton Rouge include the LSU Museum of Art, the USS Kidd & Veterans Memorial on the banks of the Mississippi River downtown, the Shaw Center, and the Louisiana Arts & Science Museum.

-A variety of events, concerts and circuses are held in the Baton Rouge River Center downtown, at the foot of Governement Street at the Mississippi River.
+A variety of events, concerts and circuses are held in the Baton Rouge River Center downtown at the Mississippi River.

 Swamp Tours in the Atchafalaya Basin